woocommerce/grow/packages/js/tracking-jsdoc/README.md

     }
   }
 ```
+Then make sure `jsdoc` uses it, by `jsdoc -r your/source/files/ -c .jsdocrc.json`.

 ## Emitters
 If you would like to add some descriptions to `@fires` or `@emmits` tags, for example to specify what data is attached to the event, add `fires-description` to your plugins list: